ItzSquido/Python-Password-Generator/README.md

 # What can it do?

-This app can help you generate passwords for your accounts!
+This app can help you generate passwords!